cloudflare/workerd/src/workerd/jsg/README.md

 more nuanced type of mapping.
 For those cases, we provide `jsg::BufferSource`.

-A `jsg::BufferSource` wraps the v8 handle of a given `TypedArray` or `ArrayBuffer` and remembers it's type.
+A `jsg::BufferSource` wraps the v8 handle of a given `TypedArray` or `ArrayBuffer` and remembers its type.
 When the `jsg::BufferSource` is passed back out to JavaScript, it will map to exactly the same kind of object that was passed in (e.g. `Uint16Array` passed to `jsg::BufferSource` will produce a `Uint16Array` when passed back out to JavaScript.)

 The `jsg::BufferSource` also supports the ability to "detach" the backing store.
 What this does is separate the `v8::BackingStore` from the original `TypedArray`/`BufferSource` such that the original can no longer be used to read or mutate the data.
-This is important is cases where ownership of the data storage must transfer and cannot be shared.
+This is important in cases where ownership of the data storage must transfer and cannot be shared.

 ### Functions (`jsg::Function<Ret(Args...)>`)